setiadipm/angular-basic/README.md

 Playing around with route and api using Angular http client.

+## 3 - Firebase Authentication

+Playing with firebase api for register and login using [@angular/fire](https://www.npmjs.com/package/@angular/fire).
+- Create file environment.prod.ts inside `environments` directory,
+- Copy the content from `environment.ts` file, change the `production` to true,
+- Set the `firebaseConfig` from the firebase console.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.